Teradata/product-help/vikki-test/Use Cases/ManufacturingDefectsAnalysis.md

 ### Introduction

-You are an analyst for a major electric vehicle (EV) manufacturer.
-While running regular financial reports on Teradata Vantage, you discover a serious business issue with increasing warranty repairs, primarily driven by battery pack replacements.
-The Battery pack is one of the most expensive and critical components in the vheicle.
-Using Vantage and the data captured during the manufacturing process, you can determine the root cause and resolve this issue.
+You are a business analyst for a major electric vehicle (EV) manufacturer.
+While running regular financial reports using Teradata Vantage, you discover a serious issue with increasing warranty repairs, primarily driven by battery pack replacements.
+The Battery pack is one of the most expensive and critical components in the vehicle.
+Using Vantage and the data captured during the manufacturing process, you can determine the root cause and resolve the issue.

 ![png](costs.png)